jonathan-lag/CSC-2463/README.md

 https://jonathan-lag.github.io/CSC-2463/sketch3.html
 https://jonathan-lag.github.io/CSC-2463/sketch4.html

-All assignment 1 sketches can be found in the assignment 1 folder
+All assignment 1 sketches can be found in the "assignment1" folder